anxkhn/TwoRaisedTo/README.md

 # TwoRaisedTo

-TwoRaisedTo is a game written in _C_ to test how fast and for how long can you compute higher orders of *two*.
+TwoRaisedTo is a command line game written in *C* Programming language to test how fast and for how long can you compute higher orders of *two*.

 This game is designed for computer programmers who are obsessed with _binary_.